-The internet is indubitably one of the most important and transformative innovations of the past few decades - the influence of the now ubiquitous technology permeating the very fabrics of our societies and economies.
-But while the rapid changes facilitated by the internet have brought much good, it is becoming increasingly clear that the digitisation of our lives also has many downsides, challenges we are still ill-equipped to address.
+The internet is indubitably one of the most important and transformative innovations of the past few decades - the influence of the now ubiquitous technology permeating the very fabric of our societies and economies.
+But while the rapid changes facilitated by the internet have brought much good, it is becoming increasingly clear that the digitisation of our lives also has many downsides and challenges we are still ill-equipped to address.

 But things need not be this way.
-The Next Generation Internet initiative is an important opportunity to radically rethink the way the internet works today, involving voices from across Europe (and beyond) to help us develop a vision for what an internet that embodies the the values Europe holds dear, such as openness, inclusivity, transparency, privacy and cooperation, should look like.
+The NGI initiative is an important opportunity to radically rethink the way the internet works today, involving voices from across Europe (and beyond) to help us develop a vision for what an internet that embodies the values Europe holds dear, such as openness, inclusivity, transparency, privacy and cooperation, should look like.

 The NGI is not just about thinking about what a better future could look like, but also about actually building the alternatives that could get us there.
-We are on a cross-roads, with rapidly evolving technologies like Artificial Intelligence expected to radically reshape our societies, and growing geopolitical tensions threatening to rewrite the rules governing the internet itself.
+We are at a crossroads, with rapidly evolving technologies like artificial intelligence expected to radically reshape our societies, and growing geopolitical tensions threatening to rewrite the rules governing the internet itself.
 Alternatives and more human-focused narratives are needed more than ever.

-Engineroom is one of three parallel projects under the NGI umbrella, which together will help set the agenda for future phases of the initiative and bring together an ecosystem of key stakeholders and voices from across Europe.
-Within this framework, Engineroom’s role is to identify the technologies and emerging dynamics that will most impact on the future internet, and evaluate how their development could lead us towards a more ‘human-centric’ and inclusive future internet.
+Engineroom was one of three parallel projects that formed the first wave of programmes under the NGI umbrella, which together helped set the agenda for future phases of the initiative and brought together an initial ecosystem of key stakeholders and voices from across Europe.
+Within this framework, Engineroom’s role was to identify the technologies and emerging dynamics that would have most of an impact on the future internet, and evaluate how their development could lead us towards a more ‘human-centric’ and inclusive future internet.

-To do this, we focus on three strands of work:
+To do this, we focused on three strands of work:

 - The development of a radical new vision for what the future internet could and should look like through a variety of foresight exercises.